echan101github/web-audio-mixer/README.md

 3. Run `npm start`
 4. Visit `http://localhost:3000`

-This project has only been tested with Chrome and Firefox.
+This project has only been tested with Edge, Safari, Chrome and Firefox, and iPad.
 Please be patient while the audio files load!

+You might need to press pause then play to get the music to start.

 ![Web Audio Mixer](/screenshot.png)